StefanFB/CodeGorilla/Simple Chatty Bot (Java)/objectives.md

 ```

 You may change the name and the creation year of your bot if you want.
-Instead of {yourName}, the bot must print your name entered from the standard input.
+Instead of `{yourName}` , the bot must print your name entered from the standard input.

 ---